A

 Commitment Transaction

-The onchain Bitcoin transaction that finalizes batch outputs as settlements, serving as the anchor for users to enforce their offchain balances onchain using presigned transaction paths.
+The onchain Bitcoin transaction that finalizes Batch Outputs as settlements, serving as the anchor for users to enforce their offchain balances onchain using presigned transaction paths.

 Connector Bonds